Domipheus/ArtyS7-RPU-SoC/PREBUILT/sd/README.txt

-BOOTCODE is a memory test app.
+BOOTCODE is a elf loader app.
 Place it on an SD card formatted FAT32.
 The BOOTCODE file must be one of the first files in the FAT.